-Remap grew steadily to where it is today, covering the whole of the UK, helping over 3,500 people every year to become more independent.
+Now Remap covers the whole of the UK and completes 3,500 projects every year helping disabled people to become more independent.

-A lot has changed over the last 50 years or so, but our creativity and inventiveness remain at the core of what we do.
+A lot has changed over the last 50 years or so, but our creativity and inventiveness remain at the heart of what we do.

 - 1964 GPB (Pat) Johnson sets up a group of volunteer engineers mainly from ICI on Teesside.
 Called Basic Movement Advisory Panels(BMAP).
 Pat recognized the need for aids for the disabled after making several for his sister who had polio